cabal-club/cable/handshake.md

 This keypair SHOULD be generated when a user first joins or creates a cabal, and SHOULD be persisted in some manner, so that it can be re-used for the handshake of every peer connection made.
-For security reasons, the keypair MUST be unique to that cabal, and MUST NOT shared across other cabals.
+For security reasons, the keypair MUST be unique to that cabal, and MUST NOT be shared across other cabals.
 (See the Wire Protocol's Security Considerations section for a more detailed explanation.)

 The keypair is used to both authenticate connections and to sign posts in the